matthewc0913/sep10-freedom-project/blog/entry04.md

 I liked tinkering with A-frame.
 I liked seeing the 3D landscape change when I code.

+#### Where to find A-frame
+If you are wondering where to get the code for a-frame you can find it [here.](https://aframe.io/docs/1.5.0/introduction/)

+## Skills
+Some skills that I’ve learned since working on the last blog are **How to Google**, and **How to learn**.

+### How to Google
+To learn A-frame I needed to Google how to use it.
+How I Googled A-frame is I typed _How to used A-frame_ and saw [this](https://www.youtube.com/watch?v=ktjMCanKNLk) tutorial which told me how a-frame works and how to effective use it.
+Now I know how to use Google more effectively.

+### How to learn
+To learn A-frame I need practice.
+I learned a-frame by watching a tutorial and tinkered with it.
+I already talked about these things so now I'm just going to practice more.
+This is how I'm learning on my own

 ## Next Steps
 I am looking forward to what comes next!